 God, we’re a sucker for a woman like Barbara La Marr.
 She was one of those rare cases in which someone is so utterly charismatic, they can get away with almost anything.
 Constant embellishing of her life’s story, deliciously reckless behaviour, a tangled string of fiery romances — she ticked every box with flying colours, and America loved her for it.

 Above all, she was talented to boot.
 Not only did Ms. La Marr become one of the silent film era’s most talented “vamp” actors, but fought hard for her place as a screenwriter long before Hollywood’s battle for gender equality had formally begun — she even convinced Mussolini to make a cameo in a film she co-wrote, but more on that later.

 “Of all the screen sirens,” said her costar and lover William Haines, “I think she was the greatest—she was always so much the real woman.”

-An actor pal named Mary Pickford had convinced her to move back to LA, saying, “My dear, you are too beautiful to be behind a camera”.
+Actor and friend Mary Pickford had convinced her to move back to LA, saying, “My dear, you are too beautiful to be behind a camera”.
 While walking around the city one night, a police officer stopped Barbara, ordering her to go home because she was “too young and too beautiful to be in her own in the big city”.
 A newspaper writer overhead him, and soon the country was falling in love with the woman behind the headline of the next day’s paper: “The Girl Who Is Too Beautiful”.

 Thus, “Barbara La Marr” was born.
 Her first big role was as Douglas Fairbanks’ femme fatale in a film called The Nut (1921), and she went on to star in a series of silent dramas like Souls for Sale (1923) and The White Moth (1924).